Pep Guardiola: 2011–12: Final season

 On 24 April, a 2–2 draw at home against Chelsea in the second leg of the Champions League semi-final knocked Barcelona out of the competition on a 2–3 aggregate score.
 That effectively left the team with only the Copa del Rey to play for.
 Guardiola had faced criticism over his recent tactics and squad selections.
-On 27 April 2012, he announced he would step down as Barcelona's coach at the end of the 2011–12 season.
+On 27 April 2012, he announced he would step down as Barcelona's manager at the end of the 2011–12 season.
 He had been on a rolling contract that was renewed annually during his tenure as manager.
-Citing tiredness as the main reason for his decision, he also commented that four years at a club like Barça felt like an eternity.
+Citing tiredness as the main reason for his decision, he also commented that four years at a club like Barcelona felt like an eternity.

 Guardiola continued to lead Barcelona to wins in the remaining La Liga games of the season, followed by a 3–0 win in the Copa del Rey final.
-His record of 14 trophies in four seasons has made him the most successful coach in Barcelona's history.
+His record of 14 trophies in four seasons has made him the most successful manager in Barcelona's history.
 Barcelona announced that he would be succeeded by Tito Vilanova, who would begin leading the first team at the start of the 2012–13 season.

 Sabbatical

 After his time at Barcelona came to an end, Guardiola took a year's sabbatical in New York City.
 On 7 January 2013, he came in third place for the 2012 FIFA World Coach of the Year, behind the winner Vicente del Bosque and runner-up José Mourinho.
-While at a news conference at the 2012 FIFA Ballon d'Or gala in Zürich, Guardiola said, "I have taken a decision to return to coaching but beyond that no decision has been taken.
+While at a news conference at the 2012 FIFA Ballon d'Or gala in Zürich, Guardiola said: "I have taken a decision to return to coaching but beyond that no decision has been taken.
 I don't have a team to go to but I would like to go back to coaching."